The one we keep coming back to is Sunwarrior raw protein.

 This is really our only major criticism of their products, at least the Warrior Blend and Classic Plus.
 If you’re a bodybuilder, you may be using several scoops per day.
 It’s not healthy for you to have that much salt.

 Plant Fusion is actually worse, but not by much; 390 mg of sodium for their chocolate raspberry, chocolate, vanilla, and unflavored varieties as of the time of this review.

 The good news is that two new Warrior flavors came out which are a step in the right direction.

 They’re still a far cry from being low sodium, but they do have lower amounts of salt versus their chocolate, vanilla, and natural (surprisingly even their “natural” is 290 mg per scoop).

 Both of those flavors are delicious, even on their own mixed with just water and a spoon.

 Why use a spoon?
 Because a blender adds more air and that might cause more gas and bloating.

 The best choice for low sodium is the raw Sunwarrior Classic Protein Natural flavor, which is just 25 mg per scoop.
 The Classic Vanilla (55 mg) and Chocolate (45 mg) are higher, but still very low relative to the Classic Plus and Warrior lineups.

 Other stuff?
 That’s all good

 With the exception of the ridiculous sodium content, everything else you see on the nutrition facts label is good for you.
-Most of the labels don’t even list the fat content because they have zero grams.
-For the flavors which do have fat in them, it’s only a trivial amount.
+Each is fat free or close to it with under 1 gram.